Parallel Civil Litigation: The UK Perspective

 - compliance with anti-bribery and corruption laws and standards;

 - sanctions (including whether such persons are, have been, or are likely to become, subject to sanctions); and

 - whether such persons are (or have been) subject to an investigation or any proceedings, or whether an investigation or any proceedings in respect of such persons are pending, threatened, contemplated, or even likely.

-Accordingly, the existence of an investigation (or related proceedings), or conduct which is the subject of an investigation, may give the acquiring entity contractual rights which it can seek to enforce (including through litigation or arbitration).
+Accordingly, the existence of an investigation (or related proceedings), or conduct that is the subject of an investigation, may give the acquiring entity contractual rights, which it can seek to enforce (including through litigation or arbitration).
 Again, however, care may need to be taken in doing so, for the reasons given in Section 34.6.2.

-A company may face defamation actions brought by individuals arising from internal investigations carried out by the company.
-In particular, issues may arise if it becomes necessary to negotiate an exit from the organisation for individuals involved or implicated in conduct which was the subject of an investigation.
+A company may face defamation actions45 brought by individuals arising from internal investigations carried out by the company.
+In particular, issues may arise if it becomes necessary to negotiate an exit from the organisation for individuals involved or implicated in conduct that was the subject of an investigation.

 The law of defamation is concerned with the protection of reputation.
 It covers the torts of libel (which concerns more permanent forms of publication) and slander (which concerns more transient forms of publication, such as speech, and generally is actionable only if special damage can be shown).